Technologicat/unpythonic/README.md

 assert s == 45
 ```

 The loop body is called once for each element in the iterable.
-When the iterable runs out of elements, the last ``acc`` value that was given to ``return loop(...)`` becomes the return value of the loop.
+When the iterable runs out of elements, the last ``acc`` value that was given to ``loop(...)`` becomes the return value of the loop.
 If the iterable is empty, the body never runs; then the return value of the loop is the initial value of ``acc``.

 To terminate the loop early, just ``return`` your final result normally, like in ``@looped``.
 (It can be anything, does not need to be ``acc``.)